ditto/ditto/README.md

 # Ditto

+Ditto is a super kawaii dependently typed programming language.
+It is _super kawaii_ due to its small and straightfoward implementation, and adorable syntax ;)

+Taking advantage of its simple implementation, we use Ditto as a vehicle for experimenting with type system features.
+Despite being implemented simply, Ditto is a high-level language that supports terse programs, rather a core language necessitating verbose encodings.

-Ditto is a dependently typed language for _research_.
+Put together, these things make Ditto a good language for _research_.
-This means emphazing a small and straightfoward implementation over performance, and type checking code over running code.
+When confronted with a simple versus performant implementation decision, we tend to choose the former.
+For now, we are concerned with type checking code rather than running code.
-However, Ditto is a high-level language, rather than a core language.

-By focusing on a simple implementation, extending Ditto with experimental type system features becomes easy.
-By focusing on high-level language features, writing non-trivial programs becomes possible, without verbose encodings that appear when programming in a core language.

 ![Ditto](http://cdn.bulbagarden.net/upload/7/72/Ditty.png)